Torsional oscillations of magnetized neutron stars: Impacts of Landau-Rabi quantization of electron motion: Discussion

 We focus on the fundamental $\ell=2$ torsional oscillation modes and study the changes in the mode frequencies when the effect of the magnetic field on the EOS is incorporated.
 It is found that the magnitude of the fractional change in mode frequency $\left |\Delta_f\right |$ increases with $B$ and $\xi$.
 For the models that we have considered, $|\Delta_f|$ can exceed 10\% when $B\sim 10^{16}$ G for neutron stars with a normal fluid core.
 For neutron stars with a superconducting core, however, $|\Delta_f |$ can even approach 20\% at a smaller field strength $B\sim 10^{15}$ G, which lies at the top end of the observed range of magnetic field for magnetars.
 It is also worth to note that $\Delta_f$ is positive (negative) for neutron stars with a normal fluid (superconducting) core, and hence the effect of Landau-Rabi quantization would increase (decrease) the mode frequency correspondingly.
 We have also studied the effect of stellar mass and found that $\Delta_f$ is not sensitive to the stellar mass for models with a normal fluid core.
 However, for a superconducting core, $\Delta_f$ depends more sensitively on the stellar mass and increases with decreasing mass, especially for field strength larger than $B\sim 10^{15}$ G.

 Let us now put together the results of all the stellar models studied in this work and discuss the implication from an observational perspective.
-While the mechanism for the magnetar giant flares and the identities of the observed QPOs in the late-time tail phase are still not well understood, it is believed that the magneto-elastic oscillations of the star must play a role.
-Although whether the torsional oscillation modes of magnetars could explain (at least) some of the observed QPOs is far from clear, let us use this simplest scenario as an example to illustrate the implication of our numerical results.
-In particular, we want to address under what situation we need to worry about the effect of Landau-Rabi quantization and the level of deviations one could have if the effect is not considered in the theoretical calculation of the oscillation modes, when comparing to the observed data.
+While the mechanism for the magnetar giant flares and the nature of the observed QPOs in the late-time tail phase are still not well understood, it is believed that the magneto-elastic oscillations of the star must play a role.
+Although the role of torsional oscillation modes of magnetars in explaining (at least) some of the observed QPOs is far from clear, let us adopt this simple scenario as an example to illustrate the implication of our numerical results.
+In particular, we want to clarify the situation under which we need to worry about the effect of Landau-Rabi quantization and the level of deviations one could have if this effect is not considered in the theoretical calculation of the oscillation modes, when comparing to the observations.

 In Fig.~\ref{fig:observe}, we plot $\left |\Delta_{f}\right |$ as a function of the mode frequencies $f^\circ $ without considering the effect of magnetic field on the EOS for different models studied in this work, where the subscripts $n$ and $s$ in the parameter $\xi$ indicate that the neutron star models consist of a normal fluid and superconducting core, respectively.
 The solid and dashed lines with the same color represent $1.4 M_\odot$ and $2.0 M_\odot$ models for the same value of $\xi$, respectively.
 In addition, the vertical lines denote the frequencies of some of the observed QPO as mentioned in Sec.~\ref{sec:intro}.
 Figure~\ref{fig:observe} shows that the effect of Landau-Rabi quantization is not important when one considers the observed QPOs with smaller frequencies ($\lesssim 80$ Hz), but becomes relevant for higher frequencies modes.
 It can be seen that $\left |\Delta_f\right |$ is always less than 1\% for $f^\circ$ being around 40 Hz.
 However, $\left |\Delta_f \right |$ exceeds 3\% for $f$ being around 90 Hz and approaching 10\% for $f$ being around 150 Hz.